Somewhere (film): Cleo

+Supporting cast

+Chris Pontius, famous as a member of the raucous slapstick Jackass collective, had also been known to Coppola for years before she approached him to play the role of Marco's friend Sam.
+He drew on his improvisational work in Jackass to expand upon the sparse lines in the script for his character.
+Kristina and Karissa Shannon were Playboy models, brought to Coppola's attention by a friend, who were told nothing about their characters before being cast as twin poledancers.
+Benicio del Toro, Erin Wasson and members of the band Rooney have cameos in the film.

+Visual development

 Coppola wanted a minimalist look for the film, especially after the mixed reactions to her richly costumed Marie Antoinette.
 The overall effect was to be "sweet and genuine but without being sappy."
 For the visual style she discussed Bruce Weber's Hollywood portraits and Helmut Newton's photographs of models at the Chateau Marmont, and Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles (1975), a film by Chantal Akerman about the routine of a Belgian housewife, with Harris Savides, the cinematographer.
 He said, "The main thing was to tell the story really simply and let it play out in long beats and have the audience discover the moment."
 Coppola used the lenses that her father had used to film Rumble Fish (1983) in an effort to give the film a more period look, although it is set in the present.

-Before filming began Dorff, Fanning, and Lala Sloatman (who plays Marco's ex-wife) improvised meals and fights to understand the family's dynamic.
-Dorff also collected Fanning from school and they spent an afternoon together to bond.
-Dorff stayed in the Chateau Marmont during principal photography, making it easier to get to the set and understand the character.
-Coppola also showed Dorff Paper Moon (1973) during production.

-Cinematography

 Filming took place in Los Angeles and Italy in June and July 2009.
-Benicio del Toro, Erin Wasson and members of the band Rooney have cameos in the film.
 In a feature for The New York Times website, Coppola discussed making the scene when Marco visits a special effects studio.
 She said she initially was unsure of how to approach it, but Savides did a long, slow zoom which captures his breathing and creates a sense of claustrophobia.
 Despite many takes, Dorff was a "good sport", she said.
 The sound of the phone ringing was added by Sarah Flack, the editor, to indicate that Marco has been forgotten.

-Soundtrack
+Music

-Phoenix, a French rock band, contributed the film's score.
-Coppola is married to Thomas Mars, the band's singer; she liked the songs "Love Like a Sunset Part I" and "Love Like a Sunset Part II" and requested the band do similar music for the film.
+Phoenix, a French rock band, contributed to the film's score.
+The band's singer Thomas Mars is Coppola's husband whom she met when he contributed to a song by Air on the soundtrack to her debut film The Virgin Suicides (1999).
+She liked the Phoenix songs "Love Like a Sunset Part I" and "Love Like a Sunset Part II" and requested the band do similar music for the film.

 In 2010 the film score for Somewhere was announced, but remains unreleased.

+"It's very minimal," says Mars.
+"It's almost like sound design.
+It wasn't like writing songs, it was more about trying to make a sound that fits with a Ferrari and the city of Los Angeles's theme.
+It was more of an engineer work than a composer."